bogdandovgopol/SchoolProject-WeatherApp/README.md

 # WeatherApp

-An iOS application that forecasts the weather via DarkSky API.
-You can save multiple locations using CoreData.
+An Android application that forecasts the weather via DarkSky API.
+You can save multiple locations using Relm.

 # What I Learned